onap/policy-parent/docs/clamp/acm/api-protocol/system-level-dialogues.rst

 1.2 Deregister a Participant
 ----------------------------
 Participant Deregistration is performed by a Participant when it shuts down.
 It deregisters its ID and type with the ACM runtime.
-The participant should already have cleared down all its ACM Element instances and set their states to "Not In Service".

 .. image:: ../images/system-dialogues/DeregisterParticipant.png